 In mathematics, my background is primarily experiential and traditionally academic.
 In regard to languages I have had the fortune to learn them at least partially through immersion.
 My Spanish has been learned through my eighth grade year which I spent studying in Mexico at a local school and then grammar studying in an upper level college course and finally a semester in Spain.
 My French was learned primarily in school but I recently spent a month in Morocco where I was able to apply it in a more practical environment.

-University of Salamanca and Colorado State Univerisity - Current Undergrad, Cross Curricular Studies
+Undergraduate Degree: University of Salamanca and Colorado State Univerisity - Current Undergrad, Cross Curricular Studies

 ACT Composite: 34